grethi/CHGInputAccessoryView/README.md

 ### Set up a CHGInputAccessoryView

-Setting up an new CHGInputAccessoryView is as simple as setting up a UIToolbar.
+Setting up a new CHGInputAccessoryView is as simple as setting up a UIToolbar.

 ```objc
 // get an instance of CHGInputAccessoryView